gve-sw/GVE_DevNet_Webex_GuestUsers_Call_Message_Portal_Sample/README.md

 on the top left , select at least 2 users (including yourself) and click on Connect.
 You then need to back out with the Logout button on the top right and log back in with the guest credentials to see the newly created room.

-Now click on the room and a Webed Gadget will be presented where you can chat and meet with the other user(s) in that space.
+Now click on the room and a Webex Gadget will be presented where you can chat and meet with the other user(s) in that space.

 =========================================